The Agnarsson Lab

 The University of Iceland, Department of Biology, Reykjavík, 1992-1995, BSc.

-Department of Biological Sciences, Washington, D.C., 1998-2004, Ph.D.
+The George Washington University Department of Biological Sciences, Washington, D.C., 1998-2004, Ph.D.

 Professional Experience

-Assistant professor, University of Vermont, 2012-present
+Assistant professor, curator at UVM Museum of Natural History, University of Vermont, 2012-2021

 Assistant Professor and Director of Zoology Museum, at University of Puerto Rico, Rio Piedras, 2008-2012